roshansamuel/saras/README.md

 * Grid parameters like number of points, stretching parameter for non-uniform grids, etc. are found under the ``Mesh`` section.
 * ``Parallel`` section lets the user define how many MPI sub-domains to decompose the computational domain into, and the number of OpenMP threads to use.
 * Non-dimensional time-step, file write intervals, final non-dimensional time and so on are set in the ``Solver`` section.
-* Finally, ``Multigrid`` section lets the user tweak the parameters of the Geometric Multigrid solver used to solve the pressure Poisson equation.
+* Finally, ``Multigrid`` section lets the user tweak the parameters of the Geometric Multi-grid solver used to solve the pressure Poisson equation.

 Each parameter has documentation written into the ``parameters.yaml`` file itself.